 B i o g r a p h y

 Philippe Malhaire (1983-) holds an Agrégation in Music and a Doctorate in Music and Musicology from the University of Paris IV Sorbonne.
-He is currently director of the collection Musics in question(s) published by L'Harmattan, co-editor-in-chief (with Anthony Girard) of the musical journal Pour les sonorités opposées – aesthetics and musical analysis of the twentieth and twenty-first centuries – and teaches at the University of Lorraine (Metz).
-Specialized in modernity and postmodernity, he is a recognized theorist of polytonality, being the author of numerous works about this subject.
+He is currently director of the collection Musics in question(s) published by L'Harmattan, co-editor-in-chief (with Anthony Girard) of the musical journal Pour les sonorités opposées – aesthetics and musical analysis of the twentieth and twenty-first centuries.
+He is a research associate of the CRULH (Centre de Recherche Universitaire Lorrain d'Histoire) and teaches at the University of Lorraine (Metz).
+Specialized in modernity and postmodernity, he is notably a recognized theorist of polytonality.

 Philippe Malhaire’s works do show an extremely sensitive musical personality led by a great firmness of mind and moved by a deep ideal.
 He is one of these composers who are aware today of the necessity of integrating into a modern discourse contrapuntal and harmonious wealth inherited from the tradition : novelty at all costs is for him an overtaken concept.

 © 2017 Renaud Bouré